annaharri89/stitchCounter/README.md

    /*TODO: Update README */
    /*TODO complete all todos in other files*/

-   /* Look into if strResProgress is needed in Counter */

    /* TODO: implement new themes (rust: orange with blue accent) /* TODO: implement add image(s) to counter project */